syncfusion-content/flutter-docs/Flutter/datagrid/footer-view.md

 ## Change the footer row height

-The footer view height can be customized by using the `SfDataGrid.footerHeight` property.
-The default value of the footer view height is 49.0.
+An additional row height can be personalized by using the `SfDataGrid.footerHeight` property.
+The default value of the additional row is 49.0.

 {% tabs %}
 {% highlight Dart %}